The Grey Lady of St. Mary's Church, Thame

 While Frank never saw the lady, other boys, including the Vicar's son, claimed to have felt her brush past them on the narrow stairs leading up to the bell tower, accompanied by the sound of her rustling skirts.

-Sightings during World War II
+Ghostly sightings in World War II Thame

 It wasn't just high-spirited choirboys who claimed to have encountered the Lady in Grey.
 During the Second World War, the tower of St. Mary's Church was used as a lookout post by the military.